Anuttarāṣṭikā

 saṃvidrūpamavekṣya kiṃ na ramase tadbhāvanā nirbharaḥ || 5 ||

-Those (te) things (bhāvāḥ) like love and hatred, pleasure and pain, ascending and descending, confidence and depression, etc. (rāga-dveṣa-sukha-asukha-udaya-laya-ahaṅkāra-dainya-ādayaḥ) which (ye) appear (pravibhānti) as the formation of the world (viśva-vapuṣaḥ) are essentially not different (from each other) (bhinna-svabhāvāḥ…na).
-After observing (avekṣya) the Nature of Consciousness (saṃvit-rūpam), whenever (yasya…yasya) you see (paśyasi) a visible appearance (vyaktim), that (visible appearance) (tat) immediately (sahasā) becomes one with It --i.e. with the Nature of Consciousness-- (tat-tat-eka-ātmatā).
-(So), why don’t (kim…na) you Rejoice (ramase) (simply while you are) Full of the Awareness of That --i.e. of the Nature of Consciousness-- (tat-bhāvanā-nirbharaḥ)? || 5 ||
+Things (te…bhāvāḥ) like love and hatred, pleasure and pain, ascending and descending, confidence and depression, etc. (rāga-dveṣa-sukha-asukha-udaya-laya-ahaṅkāra-dainya-ādayaḥ), which (ye) shine (pravibhānti) as the form of the world (viśva-vapuṣaḥ), are essentially not different (from each other) (bhinna-svabhāvāḥ…na).
+After observing (avekṣya) the Nature of Consciousness (saṃvit-rūpam), whenever (yasya…yasya) you see (paśyasi) a visible appearance (vyaktim), that (tat) immediately (sahasā) becomes one with Consciousness (tat-tat-eka-ātmatā).
+(Thus), why don’t (kim…na) you Rejoice (ramase) (simply while you are) Full of the Awareness of That --i.e. of the Nature of Consciousness-- (tat-bhāvanā-nirbharaḥ)? || 5 ||

 पूर्वाभावभवक्रिया हि सहसा भावाः सदास्मिन् भवे